ibby360/python-crash-course/README.md

 # python-crash-course
-This repo is about what I learned from Python Crash Course book A Hands-On, Project-Based Introduction to Programming.
+This repo is about what I learned from Python Crash Course book.
+A Hands-On, Project-Based Introduction to Programming.